ONSdigital/dp-data-tools-go/check-audit/README.md

 check-audit
 ==================

-This utility updates checks audit process by consuming kafka messages from `audit-events` topic.
+This utility consumes messages from the `audit-events` kafka topic and builds a list of actions and their respective results (as `successful` and `unsuccessful` counters) stored in-memory.
+The results (list of actions) are logged once the utility has received a signal to terminate.

 ### How to run the utility locally